How We Protect Land

 If you are interested in discussing options for conserving your property, we

 would be very pleased to meet with you.
-Please call our executive director Scott Dickerson at
+Please call Ian Stewart, our Executive

-arrange a time to meet, talk through your interests, and determine how we
+We can arrange a time to meet, talk through your interests, and determine how

-can best work with you to conserve the important scenic and natural
+we can best work with you to conserve the important scenic and natural resources